FUSAR-GPT : A Spatiotemporal Feature-Embedded and Two-Stage Decoupled Visual Language Model for SAR Imagery: Method

 General-purpose VLMs (such as Qwen \cite{qwen25vl} and LLaVA \cite{llava}) exhibit a substantial domain gap in SAR applications due to optical pre-training.
 To prevent suboptimal performance caused by the simultaneous, conflicting optimization of multimodal fusion (SAR, AEF, and text) and instruction-driven task execution in a single-stage scheme, we propose a two-stage decoupled supervised fine-tuning (SFT) framework.
 The datasets used in the two stages are summarized in Table \ref{tab:dataset_111}.

-We decompose the parameter set of FUSAR-GPT, denoted as $\Theta$, into three components: $\Theta = \theta_v \cup \theta_{ae} \cup \theta_{llm}$, corresponding respectively to the visual encoder $E_v$, the AEF feature-embedding MLP $E_{ae}$, and the backbone large language model $L$.
+We decompose the parameter set of FUSAR-GPT, denoted as $\Theta$, into four components: $\Theta = \theta_v \cup \theta_{ae} \cup \theta_{llm}\cup \theta_{\text{lora}}$, corresponding respectively to the visual encoder $E_v$, the AEF feature-embedding MLP $E_{ae}$, the backbone large language model $L$, and the LoRA adapters injected into the language model.
 Our decoupling framework performs staged optimization over different subsets of parameters.

 \textbf{Stage I: Cross-Modal Alignment and Knowledge Injection} The core objective of this phase is to enable the model to understand and integrate SAR visual representations, AEF geographic priors, and textual descriptive semantics.
-We perform instruction fine-tuning using the dataset $D_1 = \{(I_{sar}, F_{ae}, T_{desc})\}$, where $I_{sar}$denotes the SAR image, $F_{ae}$is the corresponding AEF feature set, $T_{desc}$ is a text corpus primarily consisting of comprehensive descriptive semantics (e.g., geographic information such as terrain, landforms, and spatial distributions).
+We perform instruction fine-tuning using the dataset $D_1 = \{(I_{sar}, F_{ae}, T_{desc})\}$, where $I_{sar}$ denotes the SAR image, $F_{ae}$ is the corresponding AEF feature set, $T_{desc}$ is a text corpus primarily consisting of comprehensive descriptive semantics (e.g., geographic information such as terrain, landforms, and spatial distributions).
 This corpus is derived from the FUSAR-GEOVL-1M dataset \cite{fusarklip}, which covers multiple satellite platforms (e.g., GF-3 and QL-1) and multi-resolution imagery, ensuring strong domain generalization capability for the model.

-In terms of the training strategy, during this stage we freeze both the visual encoder $\theta_v$ and the backbone large language model $\theta_{llm}$.
-Only the MLP parameters $\theta_{llm}$, which embed the AEF features, are trained during this stage.
-The optimization objective for this phase, denoted as $\mathcal{L}_1$, which is to maximize the likelihood of the descriptive text $T_{desc}$:
+In terms of the training strategy, during this stage we freeze the visual encoder $\theta_v$ and the original weights of the backbone large language model $\theta_{llm}$.
+The AEF feature-embedding MLP $\theta_{ae}$ and the LoRA adapters $\theta_{\text{lora}}$ injected into the language model are jointly trained during this stage.
+The optimization objective for this phase, denoted as $\mathcal{L}_1$, is to maximize the likelihood of the descriptive text $T_{desc}$:

-This design (as shown in equation \ref{eq:phase1_loss}) forces the MLP layer $\theta_{ae}$ to learn how to efficiently integrate the multi-source semantic features $(I,F)$ and align the fused representation with the descriptive text $T$.
+This design (as shown in equation \ref{eq:phase1_loss}) forces the MLP layer $\theta_{ae}$, together with the LoRA adapters $\theta_{\text{lora}}$, to learn how to efficiently integrate the multi-source semantic features $(I,F)$ and align the fused representation with the descriptive text $T$.